WaldenJosh/chip8-emulator/README.md

 - **Add sound support** based on the Chip-8’s sound timer.
 - **Optimize the emulator's performance** for better accuracy and efficiency.

-## Contribution

-Since this project is in the early stages of development, contributions are not yet being accepted.
-However, feedback is welcome!
-Feel free to open issues or submit suggestions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-- **Chip-8 Community**: For the numerous resources and tutorials on Chip-8 emulation.
-- **Python and Open Source Developers**: For making tools like `ncurses` and Python possible, which power this emulator.

 ---